Extraterrestrial life: Recent history

 Many scientists are optimistic about the chances of finding alien life.
 In the words of SETI's Frank Drake, "All we know for sure is that the sky is not littered with powerful microwave transmitters".
 Drake noted that it is entirely possible that advanced technology results in communication being carried out in some way other than conventional radio transmission.
 At the same time, the data returned by space probes, and giant strides in detection methods, have allowed science to begin delineating habitability criteria on other worlds, and to confirm that at least other planets are plentiful, though aliens remain a question mark.
 The Wow! signal, detected in 1977 by a SETI project, remains a subject of speculative debate.

 On the other hand, other scientists are pessimistic.
 Jacques Monod wrote that "Man knows at last that he is alone in the indifferent immensity of the universe, whence which he has emerged by chance".
-In 2000, geologist and paleontologist Peter Ward and astrobiologist Donald Brownlee published a book entitled Rare Earth: Why Complex Life is Uncommon in the Universe.
+In 2000, geologist and palaeontologist Peter Ward and astrobiologist Donald Brownlee published a book entitled Rare Earth: Why Complex Life is Uncommon in the Universe.
 In it, they discussed the Rare Earth hypothesis, in which they claim that Earth-like life is rare in the universe, whereas microbial life is common.
 Ward and Brownlee are open to the idea of evolution on other planets that is not based on essential Earth-like characteristics such as DNA and carbon.

 As for the possible risks, theoretical physicist Stephen Hawking warned in 2010 that humans should not try to contact alien life forms.
 He warned that aliens might pillage Earth for resources.
 "If aliens visit us, the outcome would be much as when Columbus landed in America, which didn't turn out well for the Native Americans", he said.
 Jared Diamond had earlier expressed similar concerns.
 On 20 July 2015, Hawking and Russian billionaire Yuri Milner, along with the SETI Institute, announced a well-funded effort, called the Breakthrough Initiatives, to expand efforts to search for extraterrestrial life.
-The group contracted the services of the 100-meter Robert C. Byrd Green Bank Telescope in West Virginia in the United States and the 64-meter Parkes Telescope in New South Wales, Australia.
+The group contracted the services of the 100-metre Robert C. Byrd Green Bank Telescope in West Virginia in the United States and the 64-metre Parkes Telescope in New South Wales, Australia.
 On 13 February 2015, scientists (including Geoffrey Marcy, Seth Shostak, Frank Drake and David Brin) at a convention of the American Association for the Advancement of Science, discussed Active SETI and whether transmitting a message to possible intelligent extraterrestrials in the Cosmos was a good idea; one result was a statement, signed by many, that a "worldwide scientific, political and humanitarian discussion must occur before any message is sent".